Peter Bodbijl

 A little tidying up in the neighborhood

 "It gives me satisfaction to keep the environment a little clean," says Peter Bodbijl.
 A retired truck and coach driver who has lived in Fountain Woods for 17 years.
-He spends an hour every week walking around the apartment cleaning up loose debris.
+He spends an hour every week walking around the flat cleaning up loose debris.
 What he collects he throws into the dumpster in front of the flats.
 He feels comfortable here, although at home there is sometimes talk of moving to Groningen.
 But it suits him well here.
 He likes the direct way people talk to each other here in Zoetermeer.
 And the green environment in this neighborhood.
 Especially compared to other neighborhoods in Zoetermeer.
 He hears that people from outside find it surprisingly green here.

 Peter is a social man.
 He has a dog with which he walks the neighborhood daily, talking with other dog owners.
 Sometimes just saying hello and other times having a bit more of a conversation.
 The walk with the dog sometimes brings him to still undiscovered special green spots in and just outside Meerzicht.